wearetheframers/frame-core-wip/docs/index.md

 the **[[frame]]**: The main interface for creating and managing Framer instances.
 It acts as the central hub for initializing and orchestrating the various components of the framework.

 the **[[framer]]**: Represents an individual AI agent with capabilities for task management, decision-making, and interaction with language models.
 Each Framer operates independently but can collaborate with others.
 Framers can be initialized with a `soul_seed` that is a string or a dictionary with a 'seed' key.
+The Framer utilizes an ExecutionContext, which provides a centralized container for various services, state information, and functions needed during execution.

 the **[[framed]]**: A collection of Framer objects working together to achieve complex tasks.
 It enables coordination and communication between multiple Framers, allowing for scalable and collaborative operations.